This is the multi-page printable view of this section. Click here to print.

 • Unreachable Dependency: Endor Labs determined that the imported dependency is not being used.
 The customer can use this information to remove the dependency, which is helpful for technical debt reduction initiatives.

-• Potentially Reachable Dependency: Endor Labs cannot definitively determine whether a dependency is or is not in use, generally because a given language or package manager is not supported.
+• Potentially Reachable Dependency: Endor Labs cannot definitively determine whether the application uses a dependency, generally because Endor Labs does not support the given language or package manager.

 The following table compares the three types of reachability analysis available in Endor Labs: